Liverpool John Moores University: Campuses

-Between the two campuses is the Copperas Hill Site, opened in summer 2021, containing many faculties moved from the former IM Marsh Campus, and home to the Student Life and LJMU Sports Buildings.
+Between the two campuses is the Copperas Hill Site, opened in summer 2021, and home to the Student Life and LJMU Sports Buildings.
 Its location between the two sites has been described by the university to help connect both of its campuses together, and is not regarded to be part of either.
 It is however closer to the Mount Pleasant Campus and separated from the City Campus by the A5047, and Liverpool Lime Street railway station.